 Categories

 John Peacock, Buddhism Before the Theravada Part 2, 2011–09–03

 This talk was made available by Audio Dharma; the talk is available here: Buddhism Before the Theravada Part 2.
 If you’d like to explore further, we’ve produced a podcast episode about this talk (Episode 3, if you’re already subscribed).
 I’d love to hear what you think!
 Okay, okay.
-One more thing… I made a very […]
+One more thing… I made a mindmap […]

+Categories